Tarawera Sewerage Scheme

 Stage 1: Construction of the sewerage mains network (work started in May 2023, pipework installation under Tarawera Road is 90% complete).
 Map showing pipeline installation progress - (JPG, 267KB).

-Stage 2: Connection of all properties to the network (no installations have started but conversations are underway with property owners).
+Stage 2: Connection of all properties to the network (installations have started and conversations are underway with property owners).

 Pipeline map